selimslab/selimslab.github.io/_NOTES/practical-skills/business/4-mistake-levels-of-managers.md

 2. Single management style, mostly the style in which you prefer to be managed, hiring people like yourself

-3. All business, views people as "resources"
+3. All-business, viewing people as "resources"

 4. Not listening well, not asking the right questions, impatience